 If you want to design your own decorations for each egg, you can flip the paper pattern over and sketch them out on the back.
 To figure out my initial designs, I printed out four copies of the pattern and sketched out each one separately, then traced over those sketches to create patterns for the shapes.

 If you want to decorate your placemats the way I did, you can download the basic shape patterns here.
-Print them out at 100% and trace the shape onto the paper side of the Steam-a-Seam following the manufacturer’s instructions.
+Print them out at 100% and trace the shape onto the paper side of the EZ Steam following the manufacturer’s instructions.
 You’ll need:

 - 9 large dots for the dotted egg